WenZhihao666/G2P2/readme.md

 "Augmenting Low-Resource Text Classification with Graph-Grounded Pre-training and Prompting".

 The repository is organised as follows:
 - dataset/: the directory of data sets.
+Currently, it only has the dataset of Cora, if you want the three processed Amazon datasets, you can download and put them under this directory, the link is https://drive.google.com/drive/folders/1IzuYNIYDxr63GteBKeva-8KnAIhvqjMZ?usp=sharing.
 - res/: the directory of saved models.
 - bpe_simple_vocab_16e6.txt.gz: vocabulary for simple tokenization.
 - data.py, data_graph.py: for data loading utilization.